 More detail on the Fisher F4 Metal Detector:

 3. Teknetics EuroTek Pro

 Here’s one more very good option with an 11” DD coil from a manufacturer known for its quality metal detectors.
-The EuroTek doesn’t have all of bells and whistles of the top two entries on our Groom+Style list of the top 5 best metal detectors, but it has much of what you’ll need to go hunting for coins and metal, for less than $300.
+The EuroTek doesn’t have all of bells and whistles of the top two entries on our Groom+Style list of the top 5 best metal detectors, but it has much of what you’ll need to go hunting for coins and metal.